 Those colourful, chemical-filled pods we toss in our dishwashers and laundry machines pose a serious threat to kids who are tempted to play with them or put them in their mouths, which can result in chemical eye burns, cardiac arrest and comas.
 Despite widespread warnings, a 2016 study discovered a 20 percent increase in calls to poison control centres because kids were exposed to these pods.

 Those small, flat, shiny batteries can be found in many items around the house, including children’s toys, musical greeting cards and remote controls.
-Dozens of Canadian kids end up in emerg every year after accidently swallowing them.
+Dozens of Canadian kids end up in emergency rooms every year after accidentally swallowing them.
 Once ingested, the batteries can cause choking, serious chemical burns and poisoning.

 TIP: Reynolds says children should never be left alone with anything that contains a button battery, including toys.
 When not in use, store these items out of reach.
-“Parents often think to tape down [battery covers],” she says.
+“Parents often think to tape down [battery],” she says.
 “But the tape will often dry on the edges and curl.
-That’s where little people like to pick.”
+That’s where little people like to pick.”ivolodina / Getty Images

 Some babies are tempted to chew on cables and cords, which can cause an electric shock.
 Kids can also yank on cords, resulting in heavy items, like lamps, toppling on them.